 The interviewer is interested in knowing about your thought process.
 They want to know your approach to the problem and also why did you use that particular approach.
 An important aspect to mention here would be research – how you conducted user interviews by yourself or via a team of UX researchers.

 Take them through the design process – tell them what you chose to do and why.
-Don’t forget to talk about usability testing – how did you get your design validated?
+Don’t forget to talk about usability testing – how you got your design validated.

 9. What’s your favorite project that you’ve worked on?